JhonathanMusa/pokemons-search-application/README.md

 # pokemons-search-application
-Search pokemons application build with React and Redux
+Search pokemons application built with React and Redux